Dr. Yoichiro Kanno (Principal Investigator; Associate Professor)

 Email: bijoya.paul@colostate.edu

-Samuel Lewis (PhD student) – co-advised by Dr. Jonathan Salerno (Human Dimensions of Natural Resources)
+Samuel Lewis (PhD candidate) – co-advised by Dr. Jonathan Salerno (Human Dimensions of Natural Resources)

 Samuel is pursuing a PhD degree in fisheries, wildlife, and conservation biology, generating interdisciplinary research that blends fisheries management and human dimension research on water issues of the Arid West.
 He is studying the inter-specific competition of invasive Mosquitofish and native plains fish to understand when and where they coexist theory to inform native fish conservation.
 He will also be researching the individual and institutional decision-making dynamics among water users and managers in the eastern plains of Colorado, interviewing water users and mangers to find a balance between conservation and consumption.
 Samuel received a Bachelor’s of Science in Aquatic Biology from the University of California, Santa Barbara and has since gained valuable insight on the water quality issues of Colorado through his work with Colorado Parks and Wildlife.